hsiehsc/referenceusa_webscrape/README.md

 **Q. What format is my file in?**
 **A.** The file is a .csv (Comma Separated Values) file that Excel should have no problem reading.
 Do note that if you want to edit that file by changing the appearance or spacing of columns, re-save the file as a **.xlsx** file.
 The **.csv** file only stores raw data.

-**Q. An error appears that tells me that a port is currently in use.**
+**Q. How do I fix an error that appears and tells me that a port is currently in use?**
 **A.** Restart RStudio and reopen it.
 Make sure to rerun the code that begins with `library` and restart the process.